casperleerink/yifan-gong/src/pages/video-performances/坠fall.md

 ---
 ## Overview

-Have you ever had a dream in which you unconsciously slipped and fell down from the stairs?
-Have you ever dreamed that you forgot to take your umbrella when it was raining cats and dogs, then you drowned in the deep water?
-Or I wonder whether you are a tough person, you hardly cry in front of other people, but sometimes you suddenly wake up from a nightmare, with face covered by tears and pyjamas soaked in sweat?\
-Whether your answer is “Yes” or “No”, please follow me and let’s start a new dream journey in 坠（Fall）.
+Have you ever dreamed that you unconsciously slipped and fell from the stairs?
+Have you ever dreamed that you forgot to take your umbrella when it was raining cats and dogs, then drowned in the deep water?
+Or I wonder whether you are a tough person, you hardly cry in front of other people, but sometimes you suddenly wake up from a nightmare, with your face covered by tears and pyjamas soaked in sweat?
+Whether your answer is “Yes” or “No”, please follow me and let’s start a new dream journey in 坠(Fall).

 <div class="lines-1"></div>